Arvoria/RobaseService/docs/Guide/usage.md

 ### Using SetAsync

 First, we will cover the basic `SetAsync` method.
-This time round, we will create a Robase at "GetDataHere".
+This time around, we will create a Robase at "GetDataHere".

 ```lua
 local ExampleRobase = RobaseService:GetRobase("GetDataHere", "PlayerData")